-Caroll Spinney, the 81-year-old actor who plays Big Bird and Oscar on "Sesame Street," said he considers his phone call to a boy dying of cancer to be the most meaningful interaction he's had with a child while filming.
+Caroll Spinney, the actor who played Big Bird and Oscar on "Sesame Street," said he considers his phone call to a boy dying of cancer to be the most meaningful interaction he's had with a child while filming.

 The father, Spinney said, asked the actor to tell Joey what a good boy he's been.
 Spinney said he obliged, and tracked down a land line — as this was a time before cell phones were popular — to try to cheer up Joey.